Archaeological Institute of America: Publications

 The American Journal of Archaeology (AJA) is the AIA's peer-reviewed academic journal, and Archaeology is the popular magazine issued by the institute.

 The American Journal of Archaeology was founded in 1885; the second series began in 1897.
 The AJA is published four times a year by the Archaeological Institute of America and the University of Chicago Press.
 The chief editors of the magazine are Emma Blake of the University of Arizona and Robert Schon of the University of Arizona.
 The journal presents original studies of the various peoples and material cultures of the Mediterranean and related regions, including North Africa (Egypt and Sudan), Western Asia (Caucasus), and Europe, from prehistory to late antiquity and beyond.
 The AJA encourages work that explores the cultures of the ancient Mediterranean along with other regions and periods and discusses the reasons for their continuing significance in the present.
 Also addressed in the journal are the history of the discipline, archaeological methodologies, and theoretical approaches.

 The Archaeological Institute of America has continuously published Archaeology since 1948.
 The magazine engages and entertains readers through vivid stories, surprising narratives, and inspiring images, bringing people of the past into our lives in the present.
 The magazine and website of the American Institute of Archaeology contain news of recent archaeological discoveries.
 The magazine is available at newsstands or on the website.

 Governance

-The Archaeological Institute of America is governed by the council.
+The institute is governed by the council.
 All representatives must be AIA members who know AIA rules, work throughout the year and vote on issues, and attend meetings.
 The Governing Board prepares and approves the organization's annual budget and oversees its investments and donations, also conducting fundraising activities.
 The board meets three times a year and consists of seven officers elected by the council and twenty-four to thirty governors.
 There are three types of trustees, representing different constituents of AIA: General Trustees, Academic Trustees, and Society Trustees.
 The executive committee of the governing board holds at least three meetings annually.

 Elizabeth S. Greene is the current president (term 2023 to 2026), and Brian I. Daniels is the first vice president (term 2023 to 2026).